 If you intend to print your barcode using a custom colours please see our Barcode Colours page for acceptable combinations.
 Please note black bars on white background is ideal.

 Alternatively you can print your barcodes directly to labels and manually affix them to your product.
 This is an ideal solution for customers with products that do not display a barcode.
-See Label Printing for more.
+See Printing your Barcode to Labels for more.